-ASQA’s student-centred audit approach
+ASQA’s student-centred performance assessment approach

 - where non-compliances are identified you may be expected to take remedial action to address the impact the non-compliance may have caused to students.

-How will ASQA customise the audit process?
+How will ASQA customise the performance assessment process?

 - information from current and past complaints

 - your funding sources and amount of Government funding, and